 The cantera policy limits players who are eligible to sport the famed red and white jersey.
 There’s sole reliance on those native to the Basque Country, where the club is based, or have graduated from the club’s cantera youth academy.

 “Con cantera y afición, no hace falta importación” (English: “with home-grown talent and local support, you don’t need foreigners”).

 Contrary to popular belief, the Basque ideal has not always been implemented at the club.
 Bilbao originally composed of two separate teams, Bilbao Football Club and Athletic Club, with the former composing of British workers while the latter was formed by Basque students.
 Competing together for the first time under the alias Club Bizcaya to win the Copa del Rey, later to be renamed Athletic Club Bilbao with the cantera policy soon following.

 Success hasn’t stopped there for Bilbao.
-32 titles ranks the club third in Spain’s all-time honours list.
+32 titles rank the club third in Spain’s all-time honors list.

 “It’s not written into our constitution that the team has to be all-Basque.
 It’s just a philosophy we’ve had from the start and we see no reason to change.
 We would rather go down than change our habits, I know the supporters feel the same”. – Fernando Garcia Macua, former club president.

 Bilbao’s success relies on cohesion between the cantera and the clubs lezama training facilities.
 The lezama training facilities are integral to the club’s success, as they host first-team training sessions and are home of the cantera.
 This results in many squad members experiencing the facilities as a youth prospect prior to as a first-team member.
 Several squad members also begin their transition to the first-team either via Bilbao’s Segunda División B side, Athletic Club B, or Bilbao’s affiliate club, Club Deportivo Basconia.
 Kepa Arrizabalaga is an infamous example.